 According to the information that the University provided in response to the Equity in Athletics Disclosure Act, the University of Iowa has been increasing its percentage of women undergraduate students over the past 10 years.
 Currently, the University offers 24 intercollegiate athletic programs; 13 are women’s teams and 11 are men’s teams.

 At issue is whether the University of Iowa will comply with Title IX after eliminating the women’s swimming and diving team alongside three men’s teams.
 The students retained Dr. Donna Lopiano, Ph.D., to testify on their behalf.
-Dr. Lopiano reviewed the participation data and compared it with University-sponsored website rosters and raw competition data and opined that she was confident to a high degree of certainty that women’s intercollegiate athletics at University of Iowa was likely to lack sufficient proportionality to female student enrollment.
+Dr. Lopiano reviewed the participation data and compared it with University-sponsored website rosters and raw competition data.
+She opined that she was confident to a high degree of certainty that women’s intercollegiate athletics at the University of Iowa would not be proportional to female student enrollment.

 The University dismissed Dr. Lopiano’s opinions as “unduly speculative” and characterized them as “conspiracy theories.”
 The University made a motion that Dr. Lopiano’s opinions should be stricken from the record.

 Upon review, U.S. District Court Judge Stephanie Rose determined that Dr. Lopiano was a highly credible expert and that her opinion was “exceedingly reliable.”
 Judge Rose noted that Dr. Lopiano is a highly accomplished expert on gender equity in intercollegiate athletics and Title IX compliance.
 Her opinion demonstrated that the students had a fair chance of demonstrating that the University is not in compliance with Title IX by providing its female athletes with athletic participation opportunities substantially proportionate to their representation in the student body.